 Chloe, “Grace B finds them for you then?”

 “Yes, reports are sometimes kept sealed because releasing the name of the abuser leads to the child.
 Sealed records mean nothing to our bots.
 Daria could hack them as well, the bots are faster.”

 Lauren, “I know Sarah and Mani fly off someplace once in a while, they never talk about it.”

-Katja, “What you don’t know, you can’t be made to testify about.
+Katja, “What you don’t know, you can’t testify about.
 Of course, you would never voluntarily testify, but there are drugs today.
 Maybe not as good as ours, but effective nonetheless.”